Physically Valid Biomolecular Interaction Modeling with Gauss-Seidel Projection: Additional Qualitative Results

 \section{Additional Qualitative Results}

 Fig.~\ref{fig:quantative_res_2} shows more qualitative comparisons with baselines.
 We also visualize full protein structures predicted by our method and compare them with the ground truth from six datasets, shown in Fig.~\ref{fig:20example}.
-The results demonstrate that our model is capable of accurately predicting physically valid structures.
+The results demonstrate that our model accurately predicts physically valid structures.